jareena54/Portflio/README.md

 ## Contact

 I'm open to collaboration, feedback, and connecting with fellow developers.
-Feel free to reach out through email at shaikjareena93.90@gmail.com, connect on LinkedIn ([https://www.linkedin.com/in/shaik-jareena-b477b229b/] or catch me on Twitter [@YourTwitterHandle](https://twitter.com/yourtwitterhandle).
+Feel free to reach out through email at shaikjareena93.90@gmail.com, connect on LinkedIn ([https://www.linkedin.com/in/shaik-jareena-b477b229b/]

 Thank you for visiting my portfolio—I hope you find inspiration and insights into my coding journey!